|

 education than in front of a critical and perhaps more sophisticated

-brought life to the production.
-Overall it remained unpolished and clumsy
+who brought life to the production.
+Overall it remained unpolished

-in its delivery and execution of the narrative.
-This is a great story
+and clumsy in its delivery and execution of the narrative.
+This is

-which relies on its staging to render human and understandable an otherwise
+a great story which relies on its staging to render human and understandable

 venue: C too